-To earn the certificate, you must take 7 core courses and complete 2 additional electives.
+To earn the certificate, you must complete all 9 courses.

 It is important to develop and implement proper and clearly understand Contracts, Scopes of Work, and Contract Specifications.
 It is equally important for all those in the construction process to understand and properly interpret and abide by these documents.
 Types of Contracts, ‘Ready Made”, Contracts such as AIA, Contract Implementation, Contract Specifications, their preparation and interpretation will be covered.
 Classes will consist of a combination of lectures and open discussion of topics/situations/problems brought in by class members.
 Bringing in your challenges and problems for discussion participation is strongly encouraged.